 23.3.1 A financial exigency is a condition of projected deficit in the College's budget of such an order of magnitude that a reduction of faculty members is necessary.
-The Board of Trustees may declare a state of financial exigency, and authorize the following processes for reducing the size of the faculty, only after broad consultation with the academic administration, the faculty, and the UFE.
+The Board of TrusteesPresident may declare a state of financial exigency, and authorize the following processes for reducing the size of the faculty, only after broad consultation with the academic administration, the faculty, and the UFE.
 As part of this process, the College shall make available budget and other relevant data to allow all parties to assess the financial exigency.

 - 23.3.2 During a period of financial exigency, all members of the faculty are subject to reassignment to accommodate curricular changes made necessary by staffing and budget reductions. - 23.3.3 If a financial exigency is declared, the College will provide notice by e-mail and US mail to UFE.
-The College will prepare a plan to address the financial exigency and will provide that plan to UFE.
-UFE will be allowed thirty (30) calendar days to review the plan and to provide input to the College.
-The plan will consist of actions taken in the following order: - (a) Voluntary Layoffs.
+The College will prepare a plan to address the financial exigency while meeting current/anticipated student demand and continuing the College's commitment to its mission, interdisciplinary learning, and underserved communities and students, and will provide that plan to UFE and to the Agenda Committee.
+UFE and the Agenda Committee will be allowed thirtysixty (3060) calendar days to review the plan and to provide input to the College.
+The plan will consist of include the actions below, taken in the following order order, and may include additional measures proposed by UFE or the Agenda Committee during the sixty (60) day review period: - (a) Voluntary Layoffs.
 Prior to implementing any involuntary reduction in force, the deans shall contact all regular faculty members, urging those faculty members to notify the deans within a specified time if they are willing to retire early or to accept leave without pay of a specific duration.
-The deans will also contact all faculty members who have adjunct or post-retirement contracts, urging those faculty members to notify the deans within a specified time if they are willing to terminate any portions of contracts which extend beyond the current quarter. - (b) Rescission of Leaves/Reduction of Adjunct Faculty. - (1) If voluntary layoffs do not sufficiently reduce the size of the faculty, the College will rescind approved sabbaticals and professional leaves without pay as necessary to meet curricular needs. - (2) In combination with the rescission of leaves, the deans, in consultation with the faculty, will create a ranking of curricular offerings that are staffed by adjunct and post-retirement members of the faculty.
+The deans will also contact all faculty members who have adjunct or post-retirement contracts, urging those faculty members to notify the deans within a specified time if they are willing to terminate any portions of contracts which extend beyond the current quarter. - (b) Termination of Post-Retirement Contracts.
+If voluntary layoffs do not sufficiently reduce the size of the faculty, the College will terminate all post-retirement contracts. - (c) (b)-Rescission of Leaves/Reduction of Adjunct Faculty. - If voluntary layoffs and the termination of post-retirement contracts do not sufficiently reduce the size of the faculty, the College willmay rescind approved sabbaticals and professional leaves without pay as necessary to meet curricular needs. - (2) In combination with the termination of post-retirement contracts and the rescission of leaves, the deans, in consultation with the facultyCAT Leaders and Directors, will create a ranking of curricular offerings that are staffed by adjunct and post-retirement members of the faculty.
 This ranking shall reflect the deans' best judgment of the degree to which each offering contributes to the College's overall curricular needs.
-The College will terminate adjunct and postpone post-retirement contracts according to the ranking of curricular needs until the necessary budget reductions have been achieved or all such contracts have been terminated/postponed. - (c) Furlough of Regular Faculty.
+The College will terminate adjunct and postpone postretirement contracts according to the ranking of curricular needs until the necessary budget reductions have been achieved or all such contracts have been terminated/postponed..
+Some adjunct contracts may be continued based on curricular need and the College mission even though some regular faculty positions may be terminated under the following section.